dovecot/documentation/source/settings/core.rst

    This setting indicates the default realm/domain to use if none has been specified.
-The setting is used for both SASL realms and appending an @domain element to the username in plaintext logins.
+The setting is used for both SASL realms and appending an @domain element to the username in cleartext logins.

 .. dovecot_core:setting:: auth_default_realm
    :removed: v2.4.0;v3.0.0